espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 ..
 [1]
-   Different ESP chip series might have a different number of MCPWM resources (e.g. groups, timers, comparators, operators, generators, triggers and so on).
+   Different ESP chip series might have a different number of MCPWM resources (e.g., groups, timers, comparators, operators, generators, triggers and so on).
 Please refer to the [`TRM <{IDF_TARGET_TRM_EN_URL}#mcpwm>`__] for details.
-The driver won't forbid you from applying for more MCPWM resources, but it will return an error when there are no hardware resources available.
+The driver does not forbid you from applying for more MCPWM resources, but it returns an error when there are no hardware resources available.
 Please always check the return value when doing :ref:`mcpwm-resource-allocation-and-initialization`.

 ..
 [2]
    The callback function and the sub-functions invoked by itself should also be placed in IRAM.
 You need to take care of this by yourself.